Six tips for a smarter investigation workflow

-For image analysis, you can find images with high skin tone, recognize faces, and automatically place these images into a folder for review.
+For image analysis, you can find images with high skin tones, recognize faces, and automatically place these images into a folder for review.
 Discover documents that need translation and push them to a reviewer—or see if they’ve been translated before—and extract them for review.

 GO FASTER AT SCALE

 Speed needn’t be at the expense of missing important data.
-Apply parallel and distributed processing to make efficient use of available resources and hardware—quickly making large amounts of evidence available for timely analysis—and make the best use of all available hardware to process high volume data sets with ease.
+Apply parallel and distributed processing to make efficient use of available resources and hardware—quickly making large amounts of evidence available for timely analysis—and make the best use of all available hardware to process high-volume data sets with ease.

 TEAMWORK SOLVES INVESTIGATIONS

 Enable collaboration by giving investigators, analysts, and reviewers access to the data, with access controls to ensure they are only seeing what’s appropriate to their roles and responsibilities.
 For example, you can give one analyst access to spreadsheets with hits on keywords, while another reviews and grades a set of photos.